We all have a back story.

 I am told that I am hard to pigeon-hole, but I’m fine with that.
 I believe in challenging established thought patterns and striving to achieve progress at the speed of thought rather than the rate of decay of dogma.
 I suspect that I have anarchic tendencies, within the classical anarchist tradition (of bottom-up organization) and have often harnessed this to “disrupt from below” when the usual “top down” methods fail, which is often (and for too many reasons to elaborate here).

-It is different to AI and certainly not an attempt to solve the “Hard AI” problem, which I think is insolvable per Searle’s position (even though I am not convinced entirely by his arguments).
+It is different to probabilistic AI and certainly, although not an attempt to solve the “Hard AI” problem, which, on a good day, I tend to think is insolvable per Searle’s position (even though I am not convinced entirely by his arguments).

 If AI is making machines more “human”, I am excited by making humans more machine at the risk of sounding dystopian or even utopian.
 What I mean is finding ways to put digital interfaces directly into the cognitive loop.
 I had hoped to get a chance at this when I interviewed at Google (with Sergey himself) for the Google Glass R&D role.
 However, sadly that project was killed in terms of any meaningful innovation.